 Dayna Patterson is the author of a chapbook, Titania in Yellow, forthcoming from Porkbelly Press (2019), and a full-length collection of lyric prose and poems, If Mother Braids a Waterfall (Signature Books, 2020).
 She is a co-editor (with Tyler Chadwick and Martin Pulido) of Dove Song: Heavenly Mother in Mormon Poetry.
 She earned an MFA at Western Washington University, where she served as the managing editor of Bellingham Review.
 She is also the poetry editor for Exponent II Magazine.
-Her creative work has appeared recently in The American Journal of Poetry, Gingerbread House Literary Review, Hotel Amerika, and Sugar House Review, among others.
+Her creative work has appeared recently in AGNI, North American Review, and Mom Egg Review, among others.
 Her chapbooks, Loose Threads (2010) and Mothering (2011), are available from Flutter Press.
 Her essays have appeared in Oyster River Pages, Sweet Tree Review, The Evansville Review, Exponent II, and in the collection Baring Witness: 36 Mormon Women Talk Candidly about Love, Sex, and Marriage.
 Her lyric prose piece “The Disposal of Mormon Garments” was nominated for a Pushcart Prize in 2017.
 Connect with her at: daynapatterson.com

 POETRY / PROSE EDITOR